zimera-systems/zimera-erp/doc-zerp/user-guide/00-init.md

 ![Search a record](images/search-a-record.png)

 Click ``NEW`` to create a new party - company.
 Fill the data.
+For code, just use something that have just specified before at ``Parties - Configuration``, in this case: Indonesia VAT Number or NPWP.
 You may use **Search for a record** icon to create - for example - country:

 ![Create country](images/country-code-id.png)